realtux/exa/readme.md

 ## IMPORTANT!!!
 THIS PROJECT IS AN EARLY ACCESS PREVIEW THAT IS BEING ACTIVELY DEVELOPED.
 IT MAY OR MAY NOT BE SUITABLE FOR PRODUCTION.
-EXPECTED 1.0 DATE IS FEBRUARY OR MARCH 2025.
-THE PROJECT STATE IS: USEFUL BUT INCOMPLETE
+EXPECTED 1.0 DATE IS APRIL 2025.
+THE PROJECT STATE IS: VERY USEFUL AND BEING REFINED

 ## exa.js by [tux](https://github.com/realtux)
 exa.js is a minimal node.js backend framework that has a strong focus on simplicity, modularity, and convention over configuration. it makes available the most important stuff needed for a node.js web framework, and nothing more.